 Search for cooking classes online using phrases like:

 - Cooking classes for kids and parents (Yes!
 There are cooking classes you can participate in with your kids!)

 - After school cooking classes near me

 - Youth cooking classes near me

-- Kid baking classes near me
+- Kid baking classes near me (or kids baking classes)

 - Family cooking class